 Curious about whether your ad is clicked more often on Fridays than Sundays?
 Want to easily compare ad group impressions by quarter?
 Google Ads provides several ways to compare performance over time.
 This article will show you how to compare performance across two date ranges.
 You’ll also learn how to use segments to drill down to specific data sets.

 Let's say that you want to know how your campaigns did last week compared with the week before.
 Or maybe you want to see data for the current month compared with this month last year.
-You can see all this by using the "compare dates" option in the date range drop-down menu.
+You can see all this by using the 'Compare to' option in the date range selector.

-- Click the down arrow in the date range in the upper right corner of your screen.
+- Click the down arrow in the date range in the upper right-hand corner of your screen.

 - Click Apply.
-You’ll see results for both date ranges charted in your performance graph.
+You’ll see results for both date ranges in your performance chart.

-To see the comparison metrics in your statistics table, you’ll need to click on the + icon that has now appeared in each of your column headers.
-Doing so will expand a column to show 4 columns: the current date range, the previous date range, the numerical change between the 2 date ranges and the percentage change.
+To see the comparison metrics in your statistics table, you’ll need to click the double arrows (< >) that have now appeared in each of your column headers.
+Doing so will expand a column to show four columns: the current date range, the previous date range, the numerical change between the two date ranges and the percentage change.

-Once you choose a date range, both alone and as part of a comparison, those dates apply across your account (until you change them).
+Once you've chosen a date range, both alone and as part of a comparison, those dates will apply across your account (until you change them).

-The "compare dates" feature lets you compare performance across 2 date ranges, but not more.
-For example, if you want to look at performance per day over the last month, it’s better to use segments, which we describe below.
+The "compare to" feature lets you compare performance across two date ranges, but not more.
+For example, if you want to look at performance per day over the last month, it’s better to use segments, described below.

 Segment your data by time

 Segments can provide a more granular view of your data.
-For example, say that you used the date range box and selected "Last week" in order to look at overall performance for the last week.
-But then you decided that you wanted to see that week broken out by day.
-For this, you would use segments.
+For example, say that you used the date range selector to look at overall performance for the last week, then decided you wanted to see that week broken down by day.

 - Day of the week (e.g. Monday, Tuesday, Wednesday)